Roasted Bone Marrow

 Seriously, just try it.
 It’s easy, it’s pretty darn good in this preparation (yes, this is me admitting that I did not actually eat the bone marrow on its own), and it’s EASY.

-After the garlic has been in the oven for 20 minutes, place your bone marrow in a heavy-bottomed skillet so they all stand upward, and roast them in the oven for 20 minutes, until the fat is soft and melty, but not completely melted.
-Keep an eye on it to make sure it doesn’t melt on you
+- When the garlic has been in the oven for 20 minutes, in a heavy-bottomed skillet, add the bone pieces so they are all standing upward.
+Add the skillet to the over and roast for 20 minutes, until the fat is soft and melty.